Barrie Collingwood Railway: Decommissioning of Collingwood portion of line

-As of July 15, 2011, the Town of Collingwood had decided to decommission its portion of the line due to financial reasons.
+On July 15, 2011, the Town of Collingwood decided to decommission its portion of the line due to financial reasons.
 It was costing taxpayers up to $425,000 annually to keep providing regular rail service to essentially one customer, the Canadian Mist distillery, while Amaizeingly Green in the same industrial lot used it only sporadically.
-The only other user was a farm supply company in Stayner that was well served by Ontario Highway 26.
-In 2018, The trackage between Utopia and Collingwood was sold to the County of Simcoe.
+The only other user was a farm supply company in Stayner that was well served by Highway 26.
+In 2018, The trackage between Utopia and Collingwood was sold to the County of Simcoe, which abandoned it.
 The City of Barrie continues to operate the line east of the Utopia yard, serving Barrie, Essa Township and Innisfil.

+After the decommissioning of the line west of Utopia, removal of the tracks was carried out over the next several years.
+As of late 2023, most of the abandoned track between Utopia and Collingwood had been lifted, though a few short sections remain intact.
+Track also remains in place to the present end of the Newmarket Subdivision at Allandale Waterfront GO Station.
+A rail trail has since been constructed along the former right-of-way between Stayner and Collingwood.

 Current status

 Today the railway services only four customers in the Barrie area.
 They include Tag Environmental and Western Mechanical in Barrie, and Tarpin Lumber and Comet Chemical in Innisfil, effectively reducing it to a local shunting operation.
 The line's future could be in jeopardy unless new customers can be attracted, as operating costs consistently exceed revenues.
 As of January 2016, unused stretches of track are being leased for empty tank car storage, due to the slow down in the oil industry.
 This has led to community backlash, citing safety concerns and impact on property values.